-The Trustees of Gippeswyk Community Educational Trust are also the directors of the charitable company for the purposes of company law.
+The Trustees of Oxlip Learning Partnership (formerly Gippeswyk Community Educational Trust) are also the directors of the charitable company for the purposes of company law.
 The charitable company is known as Copleston High School, Rose Hill Primary School and Britannia Primary School.